n2tr0n/env-tools-pub/shell-scripts/hyperv-client-tools/README.md

 # Hyperv-client-tools

 This will install hyper-v desktop tools on a linux vm on the tested distros.
-It pre-emtively installs all the latest updates, you may wish to disable that part (first section of the script.
+It pre-emtively installs all the latest updates, you may wish to disable that part (first section of the script).

 I did not write this script, I simply found it in a variety of places and mirrored it and wrote this readme.
 Thanks to the original author and testers.